How to Start Recorder With Letter Notes

 The strongest first recorder pages are the ones that keep the melody familiar and the reading load light.
 That lets the student connect note names, finger changes, and breath timing without getting lost in staff-heavy notation or a long tune.

-Short nursery songs and birthday melodies are especially useful because the phrase shapes repeat and the tune is already easy to recognize.
+Short nursery songs, teaching tunes, and birthday melodies are especially useful because the phrase shapes repeat and the tune is already easy to recognize.

 Twinkle, Twinkle, Little Star